The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 1) Freeze (Detecting): Before anything else happens, this is a very first response that every creature gives under any stressful as well as normal situations.
 Before reacting to an impending situation, we all need to detect and understand what is going on exactly.
 As if we accidentally receive an electric shock, we keep ourselves still or simply stop making any kind of body movements.

-This helps us to concentrate on and collect clues about an impending situation or any approaching entity.
-Our brain tries to gather up and process clues at quickly as possible.
-Freezing time might vary from one person to another.
+This response greatly helps us in concentrating on and collecting all possible hints and clues about an ongoing situation or any approaching entity.
+Our brain tries to gather and process them as accurately and quickly as possible.
+However, freezing time does vary from one person to another due to experience.

 That’s the very reason why some persons appear frozen, unsure or locked-up over a longer duration in face of danger before giving further response.
 On the other hand, some of us react quickly but inappropriately at most of time, only because of not being able to judge outcomes of particular response.